benkozi/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/SRW-SD.rst

 Build the SRW & Load the |wflow_env| Environment
 ------------------------------------------------

-Please refer to :ref:`QuickBuildRun` or :ref:`BuildSRW` for step-by-step build instructions.
+Please refer to :ref:`QuickBuildRun` (quick build/run) or :ref:`BuildSRW` for step-by-step build instructions.

 Configure an Experiment
 -----------------------